fengyuruhui98/File/write/Daily/癸卯日志/May.md

 Then noon, I ate some little foods, without ate lunch.
 Lose weight.
 Then I ordered the foods of Zilin baiwei chicken and drunk a lot of coffee.
 Recently I read the book of "The courage to be disliked", the desicion theory.
 Interesting.
 Then watched the "Motherland: Fort Salem".
 Then I ordered the ticket to Nanjing tomorrow, and then watched the game between FC Byern and RedBall Leipzig.

+# 23:15 Sun, May 21, 2023

+## Cost: ￥196.12 In: None
+>Nanjing rail way from Nanjing south station to Kazimen station ￥2.00
+@10:01
+>Nanjing Bus from Yanghonghui village station to Zongtongfu station ￥2.00
+@11:34
+>Zongtongfu ticket ￥35.00
+@12:05
+>lunch of Duck blood glass noodles ￥20.00
+@13:03
+>Nanjing Liuchao museum ￥30.00
+@13:26
+>Bus from Daxinggong east station to Zhongshanling park station ￥2.00
+@14:35
+>photo at Zhongshanling ￥20.00
+@15:47
+>Nongfu shanquan water ￥4.00
+@16:07
+>rail way from Xiamafang to Fuzimiao ￥3.00
+@17:03
+>dinner Duck blood glass noodles ￥28.00
+@17:32
+>Xuanhemen and lighter ￥22.00
+@17:48
+>Rail way from Wudingmen station to Nanjingnan station ￥3.00
+@18:18
+>cola and other little foods at Chuzhou haoxianglai ￥25.12
+@19:53

+## Daily
+Morning, I got up at about 8:00am, last night, the game was terrible, FCByern lost the game and the champion.
+Then after I went to eat the breakfast I went to the Chuzhou Zhengwuzhongxin station and took the rail way went to the Chuzhou high speed rail way station and left by the train G7605 leave at 09:27am and got Nanjingnan at 09:45am.
+Then when I got Nanjing, there was so many beauties, and I felt like heaven, so many beauties.
+Then I went ahead the Yuhuatai at first, and saw the tower of the Yuhuatai lieshi, there was words "we and our offspring will come here often", then I made scilence there and left.
+Then I took the bus ahead the Zongtongfu, there was so historical.
+And always made me feel much, from the windows Sunzhongshan may stand, the garden Sun may walked.
+Always makes feel hot of my blood and the beating of my hearts.
+Then I went to the Liuchao museum, costs 30.00...
+But worth it.
+At noon, I went to ate at the resturant besides the Zongtongfu, the glass noodles of the duck blood.
+Tasty.
+Then went to the Zhongshanling, but not went to the Xiaoling of Zhuyuanzhang...
+Then went to the Fuzimiao.
+There was some wind chimes at the 1912 street nearby the Zongtongfu.
+Then I took the train G160 leave at 18:58pm and got Chuzhou at 19:17pm.

+PS.tired day, I walked about 38000 steps.

+# 23:15 Sun, May 21, 2023

+## Cost: ￥ In: None
+>Hunagmensurou ￥20.00
+@13:08
+>cola ￥3.00
+@13:37

+## Daily